AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 - What about `v_y = -200`?
 - What if you make `v_y` positive?

 Notice how the speed is constant - the ball doesn't speed up as it falls.
-That's because we haven't added acceleration yet!
+That's because we haven't added acceleration (yet)

 ### Step 5: Stop at the Floor

 You'll notice the ball falls right off the bottom of the screen.
 Add an `if` statement in your loop to check if the ball has reached the floor (y <= 0 or some radius threshold).
+When it hits the floor, we'll exit the `while` loop, at least for now.

+Here's how to modify your animation loop:
+- define a `boolean done = false;`
+- Change the while loop condition from `while (true)` to `while (!done)`
-When it hits the floor, keep it there - just set `y` to the floor position and maybe set `v_y = 0` to stop the motion.
-No bouncing yet, just stop!
+- When the ball hits the floor, set `done = true` instead of trying to stop the ball's motion
+- This will make the loop end cleanly when the ball hits the ground.

 ### Testing Part 3